 - Choose and order giveaway items

-Will you give away a covetable stationery item like a premium quality notebook?
+Will you give away a covetable stationery item like a premium quality Notebook?
 Hold a business card raffle to win a gadget or tech must-have like a smartwatch or drone in your company colors?
+You start thinking about any giveaway items at this stage of your trade show preparation to be ready when the time comes.

 - Book travel and accommodation